Stability analysis and stabilization of LPV systems with jumps and (piecewise) differentiable parameters using continuous and sampled-data controllers: Range dwell-time stability analysis and stabilization using sampled-data LPV controllers

 and

-hold for all $\theta\in\mathcal{P}$, all $\mu\in\mathcal{D}^v$, all $\tilde{\tau}\in[0, T_{max}]$ and all $\sigma\in[T_{min},T_{max}]$.
+hold for all $\rho\in\mathcal{P}$, all $\mu\in\mathcal{D}^v$, all $\varsigma\in[0, \Tmax ]$ and all $\xi\in[\Tmin ,\Tmax ]$.

-\blueb{Then, the sampled-data LPV system \eqref{eq:mainsyst2}-\eqref{eq:K_MDT2} with parameter trajectories in $\mathscr{P}_{ \infty}$ is asymptotically stable under the range dwell-time condition $[T_{min},T_{max}]$ (i.e. for all sequences of jumping instants in $\mathscr{T}$) with the controller gain $\tilde{K}(\theta)=U(\theta)R(\bar{T},\theta)^{-1}$. \mendth} \end{theorem} \begin{proof} The proof follows from similar lines as the proof of Theorem \ref{th:minDT_CT} with the difference that we use here the range dwell-time stability conditions of Theorem \ref{th:rangeDT_DT}.
-The details are omitted for brevity. \end{proof}
+\blue{Then, the sampled-data LPV system \eqref{eq:mainsyst2}-\eqref{eq:K_MDT3} with parameter trajectories in $\mathscr{P}_{ \infty}$ is uniformly exponentially stable under the range dwell-time condition $[\Tmin ,\Tmax ]$ (i.e. for all sequences of jumping instants in $\mathscr{T}$) with the controller gain \bll{$K(\rho)=U(\rho)X(0,\rho)^{-1}$.} \mendth} \end{theorem} \begin{proof} \bll{As the proof follows from similar arguments as the proof of Theorem \ref{th:minDT_CT}, it is only sketched.
+First of all, note that $P(\tau,\rho)$ is invertible for all $(\tau,\rho)\in[0,\Tmax]\times \mathcal{P}$ since it is positive definite (see the other proofs where the positivity definiteness of the function $x^{\T}P(\tau,\rho)x$ is proven).
+Performing a congruence transformation with respect to $X(\varsigma,\rho):=P(\varsigma,\rho)^{-1}$ on \eqref{eq:rdt:1}, where we have substituted $A$ by $A_a$, yields \eqref{eq:dskldksdlsdlkdlakdskl1}.
+The sign inversions in the derivative terms comes from the fact that for any invertible matrix $R(s)$, we have that $\textstyle\frac{d}{ds}R(s)^{-1}=-R(s)^{-1}\left(\frac{d}{ds}R(s)\right)R(s)^{-1}$.
+Performing now a congruence transformation with respect to $X(0,\rho)$ on \eqref{eq:rdt:2}, where we have substituted $J$ by $J_a$, followed by a Schur complement and the change of variables $U(\rho)=K(\rho)X(0,\rho)$ yields a condition that is equivalent to \eqref{eq:dskldksdlsdlkdlakdskl2}.
+This proves the result.} \end{proof}